 If the technical name didn’t give their purpose away, urinal deodorizer blocks are designed to offset the persistent scent of pee that otherwise permeates public restrooms (which have enough odor problems, thank you very much).
-Ultimately, it’s pretty simple: Urinals tend to collect a lot of pee that doesn't always wash down the drain—and that residual urine can kick up quite a stink, which is where the cakes come in.
+Ultimately, it’s pretty simple: Urinals tend to collect a lot of pee, and not all of it washes down the drain.
+All that residual urine can kick up quite a stink, which is where the cakes come in.

 Thanks to the curious folks at SciShow, we now have a scientific breakdown of what exactly happens when urine sits around and why it becomes smelly.
-Urinal cakes—initially made of the same chemical in mothballs and now typically made up of a chemical named paradichlorobenzene—are designed to overpower and soak up the smells produced by all that urine that doesn’t end up down the drain.
-Unfortunately, those chemicals might be carcinogenic, so while it’s a-OK to pee on them, please don’t slice yourself a delicious piece of urinal cake.
+Urinal cakes, which were traditionally made of naphthalene and are now typically made with paradichlorobenzene—both of them chemicals used to make mothballs—are designed to overpower and soak up the smells produced by all that urine that doesn’t end up down the drain.
+Unfortunately, those chemicals might be carcinogenic, so while it’s absolutely fine to pee on them, please don’t slice yourself a delicious piece of urinal cake.